ledleds/rtro/README.md

 - [x] Create a new user
 - [x] Remove Websockets
   - I believe the realtime database could be enough for what I need here.
 I added websockets when starting out and pivoted to using Firebase.
 There is a bug in this current implementation which I think is down to this use of sockets.
 If I can think of a good use casee for websockets then I will swap from using native to Socket.io
+- Users
+  - [ ] Assign an id to each user so that there can be multiple users of the same name.
 - [ ] Create Board with default columns
 - [ ] Have the option to add columns
 - [ ] Tickets